wp-plugins/videowhisper-video-presentation/readme.txt

 **Transcoding**: If enabled, moderator can transcode video of any participant as room video that shows when room is accessed from iOS.

-Special requirements: This plugin has requirements beyond regular WordPress hosting specifications: a RTMP host is needed for persistent connections to manage live interactions and streaming.
+Special **requirements**: This plugin has requirements beyond regular WordPress hosting specifications: a RTMP host is needed for persistent connections to manage live interactions and streaming.
 More details about this, including solutions are provided on the Installation section pages.

 == Installation ==
 * Before installing this make sure all hosting requirements are met: http://www.videowhisper.com/?p=Requirements